 Because heart muscle cells contract in response to an action potential due to the excitation-contraction coupling mechanism \cite{Bers2002}, see Fig. \ref{fig:figure01}, the resulting deformation on the whole organ level should reflect the underlying electrophysiological dynamics.
-In anticipation, it has been proposed to compute action potential wave patterns from the heart's mechanical deformations using inverse numerical schemes \cite{Otani2010}.
+In anticipation of this, it has been proposed to compute action potential wave patterns from the heart's mechanical deformations using inverse numerical schemes \cite{Otani2010}.
 Furthermore, it was recently demonstrated that cardiac tissue deformation and electrophysiology can be strikingly similar even during heart rhythm disorders \cite{Christoph2018}.
-More specifically, it was shown that focal or rotational electrophysiological wave phenomena visible on the heart surface during ventricular arrhythmias \citep{Davidenko1992,Gray1998,Witkowski1998} induce focal or rotational mechanical wave phenomena within the heart wall, and it was demonstrated that these phenomena can be resolved using high-resolution 4D echocardiography \cite{Christoph2018}.
+More specifically, it was shown that focal or rotational electrophysiological wave phenomena, such as action potential or calcium waves, visible on the heart surface during ventricular arrhythmias \citep{Davidenko1992,Gray1998,Witkowski1998} induce focal or rotational mechanical wave phenomena within the heart wall, and it was demonstrated that these phenomena can be resolved using high-resolution 4D echocardiography \cite{Christoph2018}.
 The experimental evidence supports the notion of electromechanical waves \cite{Wyman1999,Provost2011} that propagate as coupled voltage-, calcium- and contraction waves through the heart muscle \cite{Christoph2018}.
-The high correlation between electrical and mechanical phenomena\cite{Christoph2018,Maffessanti2020} and their wave-like nature\cite{Wyman1999,Provost2011,Christoph2018} has recently motivated the development of an inverse mechano-electrical numerical reconstruction technique that utilizes the wave-like propagation of strain waves through the heart muscle by continuously adapting a computer model, such that it develops electrical excitation wave patterns, which in turn cause mechanical deformations of the model that match the imaged mechanical deformation \cite{Lebert2019}.
-Using this approach, it was demonstrated that even complicated three-dimensional electrical excitation wave patterns, such as fibrillatory scroll waves and their corresponding vortex filaments, can be reconstructed inside a simulated bulk tissue solely from observing its mechanical deformations.
+The high correlation between electrical and mechanical phenomena\cite{Christoph2018,Maffessanti2020} and their wave-like nature\cite{Wyman1999,Provost2011,Christoph2018} has recently motivated the development of an inverse mechano-electrical numerical reconstruction technique\cite{Lebert2019}, that utilizes, in particular, the wave-like nature of strain phenomena propagating through the heart muscle.
+By assimilating observations of these wave-like strain phenomena into a computer model and continuously adapting or synchronizing the model to the observations, such that it develops electrical excitation wave patterns, which in turn cause the model to deform and reproduce the same strain patterns as in the observations, the overall dynamics of the model constitute a reconstruction of the observed dynamics, including the excitation wave dynamics.
+Consequently, it was demonstrated {\it in silico} with synthetically generated data that even complicated three-dimensional electrical excitation wave patterns, such as fibrillatory scroll waves and their corresponding vortex filaments, can be reconstructed inside a bulk tissue solely from observing its mechanical deformations.